Conducting the research and writing up the first draft

 The supervision process

-During the execution, typically we will have two 30min meetings.
+During this step, typically we will have 1-2 meetings.
 It is at your call for organizing these meetings.
 However, there are two requirements for requesting a meeting.

-Firstly, please send me a concrete docoment that will be discussed during the meeting.
-The content of the document depends on the nature of the meeting; see each meeting below.
+Firstly, please send me a concrete document that will be discussed during the meeting.
+The content of the document depends on the nature of the meeting; see potential meeting types below.

-Secondly, take into account that when you request a meeting, it may only be organized in a few days, upto even a few weeks, not immediately the day after.
+Secondly, take into account that when you request a meeting, it may only be organized in a few days, upto even 1-2 weeks.
+Typically, it cannot be immediately the day after your request.

-First potential meeting: Once the first set of results is ready, you may call for the second meeting.
+Meeting type 2: Result discussion Once the first set of results is ready, you may call for a meeting.
 For this meeting, you need to send in a document containing all your obtained results and the full Methodology part (if the Methodology part was not finished in the proposal).
 The results should be organized in nice tables and figures.
-There is no need to have perfect captions or table notes at this stage.
+There is no need to have perfect captions or Table/Figure notes at this stage.
 In this meeting, we discuss the first set of results and what can be extended to make your analysis complete.
 Further, we discuss the writing of the Methodology part.

 A master thesis is your independent work.
-Therefore, I also track and grade the level of indpendence for the thesis writing procedure.
-It is expected that with the two planned meetings, you can finish a preliminary draft that contains all necessary parts of the thesis.
-If you achieve this goal within two to three meetings, I would consider your work as "fairly independent".
-If you need more than three meetings, your work will be considered as "less independent".
+Therefore, I also track and grade the level of independence for the thesis writing procedure.
+It is expected that with two planned meetings (or feedback moments), you can finish the first draft.
+If you achieve this goal, your work is considered as "fairly independent".
+If you need more than two planned feedback moments, your work is regarded as "less independent".

-Nevertheless, please do not try to reduce meetings to gain "indepedence".
-I count independence for your grade, but the quality is counted even more!
+Nevertheless, please do not deliberately reduce the number of meetings to gain grade on "independence".
+While independence is counted towards your grade, the quality is counted even more!